Non-Negative Bregman Divergence Minimization for Deep Direct Density Ratio Estimation: Deep direct DRE based on non-negative risk estimator

-\begin{remark}[Choice of $C$] In practice, selecting the hyper-parameter $C$ does not require accurate knowledge of $\overline{R}$ because any $0 < C < 1/\overline{R}$ is sufficient to justify the non-negative correction.
-However, selecting $C$ that is too small may damage the empirical performance.
-See Section~\ref{sec:exp_sens_analysis}. \end{remark}

-\paragraph{nnBR Divergence with Existing Methods:} The above strategy can be instantiated in various methods previously proposed for DRE.
-Here, we introduce the empirical risks under nnBR divergence, which correspond to LSIF, UKL, BKL, and PULogLoss as follows:
+\paragraph{Instantiations of the D3RE objective functions.} The above strategy can be instantiated with various functions $f$ proposed for DRM-BD.
+Here, we introduce nnBD corresponding to LSIF, UKL, BKL, and PULogLoss as follows:

-More detailed derivation of $\tilde f$ is in Appendix~\ref{appdx:example_f}.
-In practice, using flexible models for KLIEP poses another problem that the constrained optimization is no longer convex and is difficult to solve.
-Therefore, we experiment with UKL, unconstrained minimization of the objective function of KLIEP.
-In Appendix~\ref{appdx:impl}, we provide the pseudo code of D3RE.
-For improving the performance heuristically, we use gradient ascending.